Agoric/documentation/main/ertp/api/amount-math.md

 - `rightAmount` `{Amount}`
 - Returns: `{boolean}`

 Returns true if the leftAmount is greater than or equal to the rightAmount.
-For non-scalars, "greater than or equal to" depends on the kind of amount, as defined by the MathHelpers.
-For example, whether rectangle A is greater than rectangle B depends on whether rectangle A includes rectangle B as defined by the logic in MathHelpers.
+For non-scalars, "greater than or equal to" depends on the kind of amountMath.
+For example, whether rectangle A is greater than rectangle B depends on whether rectangle A includes rectangle B as defined by the logic in `amountMath`

 ```js
 const { amountMath } = makeIssuerKit('fungible');